ochorocho/tdk/.gitpod/info.md

-# TDK setup is running ...
+# TYPO3 TDK

-See the terminal below for details.
+> See the terminal below for details.
-Once finished TYPO3 will open in a separate tab
+> Once finished TYPO3 will open in a separate tab

 ### Database: